New Jersey Paralegal Career Guide

 - Paralegal Associations in New Jersey

-Most New Jersey paralegals possess a degree or certificate from a New Jersey paralegal program.
+Most New Jersey paralegals possess a degree or certificate from a formal paralegal program.
 Prospective paralegals seeking specialization in a particular area of law should consider large private law firms, which tend to offer a variety of legal services and dedicate paralegals to specialized legal departments.
 Large firms based in New Jersey include McCarter & English, LLP and McElroy, Deutsch, Mulvaney & Carpenter, LLP.
-The National Law Journal has recognized Morristown-based Riker, Danzig, Scherer, Hyland & Perretti LLP as a top national firm, citing its importance in new Jersey state politics and business.
+Riker, Danzig, Scherer, Hyland & Perretti LLP, headquartered in New Jersey, is a top national firm.
 Additionally, many large national firms with in-house legal departments have offices New Jersey and may have good opportunities for aspiring paralegals and legal assistants.
 Job seekers may find New Jersey paralegal jobs in government and non-profit organizations.

 Job Outlook in New Jersey